int-brain-lab/iblenv/docs_gh_pages/public_docs/public_one.md

-# Accessing public data with ONE
+# Accessing the public data with ONE

 To get started you will first need to install python.
 We recommend installing through [Anaconda](https://www.anaconda.com/products/individual#download-section).
 Once python is installed